GVAC & GVA Financial Policies and Procedures

 - Cardholder uses Purchasing Card to pay for product(s); gives tax exempt number to vendor; receives items and receipt

-- Cardholder provides the receipt and any additional documentation to the GVCC Accountant who prepares transaction log for purchase, attaching the original, itemized and detailed receipt
+- Cardholder provides the receipt and any additional documentation to the GVAC Accountant who prepares transaction log for purchase, attaching the original, itemized and detailed receipt

-- GVCC Accountant reconciles individual monthly statement with transaction log; attaches transaction log and receipts to the statement; and signs for written approval to pay on the statement
+- GVAC Accountant reconciles individual monthly statement with transaction log; attaches transaction log and receipts to the statement; and signs for written approval to pay on the statement

-- Accountant submits monthly statement and attachments to Principal or the Chief Executive Officer
+- Accountant submits monthly statement and attachments to Principal or the Executive Director.

-- Principal or Chief Executive Officer reviews cardholders’ transactions for appropriateness and signs for written approval to pay on the statement
+- Principal or Executive Director reviews cardholders’ transactions for appropriateness and signs for written approval to pay on the statement

 - All statements with the supporting documentation attached for every transaction listed on the statement should be forwarded to bookkeeper for payment.
 Complete documentation must be available for audit upon request.